Invercargill - Awarua 66kV Line Upgrade Project

 In addition, as part of our planning process, we worked with the road owner (NZTA and the local authority) to ensure the placement of the line and poles will meet all safety standards and minimise any public safety risks.
 In response to customer feedback, we have also committed to meeting with residents at their property to consider adjusting the placement of poles to address issues such as blind spots when exiting driveways.

-To ensure the safety of our teams and the public during the commissioning process, a small number of planned outages while the old 11kV line is transferred to the new line are likely.
+To ensure the safety of our teams and the public during the commissioning process, a number of planned outages while the old 11kV line is transferred to the new line are required to safely install the new poles, and transfer the existing 11kV line across to the line.
 PowerNet will ensure all affected customers are notified in advance of any required planned outages.

 Click here for a printable version.